superchild/sonic-config-utils/README.md

     ├── spine-1
     └── spine-2
 ```
-The rendered files will be the hostname configured in `host.yml`
+The rendered files will be the hostname configured in the specified host file.

 #### Running Command Format
 It use empty line to separate different functions, it can be executed on the SONiC devices